jmfrancklab/jmfrancklab.github.io/_includes/welcome.md

     as well as customized tools
     available nowhere else in the world.

-Incoming students with an interest in chemical synthesis,
+Incoming students with an interest in
+    spectroscopy,
+    chemical physics,
+    biochemistry,
+    chemical synthesis,
-    analytical chemistry, spectroscopy, or biochemistry
+    or
+    analytical chemistry
     are particularly encouraged to investigate the Franck lab further.